Have you ever traveled somewhere that completely blew away your expectations? Discover how we found paradise in the Osa Peninsula in Costa Rica.

 Have you ever traveled somewhere you’ve never been, and the instant you set foot you knew in your heart that it was the perfect place for you?
 This is exactly what happened when Christina and I stepped off our boat taxi and onto the shores of Costa Rica’s beautiful Osa Peninsula.

 Near the end of our honeymoon in Costa Rica, Christina and I had debated where to spend a few unplanned days that we had in the country.
-We had met a couple a few days earlier who had suggested that we check out this place outside of Corcovado National Park, so we made some phone calls, took a flight and before long we were on a boat for the 1.5 hour-long ride from Sierpe to Poor Man’s Paradise.
+We had met a couple a few days earlier who had suggested that we check out this place outside of Corcovado National Park, so we made some phone calls, took a flight and before long we were on a boat for the 1.5 hour-long rides from Sierpe to Poor Man’s Paradise.

 Poor Man’s Paradise in the Osa Peninsula

-Poor Man’s Paradise is truly an eco resort that lives up to its name.
+Poor Man’s Paradise is truly an eco-resort that lives up to its name.
 This place is not the Hilton, it’s not even a Super 8.
 With no more than a couple of hours of electricity provided by generators each day, and rooms stacked two high in modest layouts with lumpy beds, cracked walls, and in our case, a massive bee population that came to nest beneath our floor and had to be smoked out by the staff, luxury is not an option.
 It’s quaint, it’s rough, and it’s absolutely beautiful.

 We arrived here via the included water transport (PMP is not linked by roads or accessible via air) from Sierpe.
 The resort includes food, but not alcohol, and the price of the drinks here reflects the fact that literally everything needs to be shipped in.
-The family that runs the resort lives on-site and are incredibly friendly and open.
+The family that runs the resort lives on-site and is incredibly friendly and open.

 The hotel is located just on the outskirts of Corcovado National Park, and the isolation gives visitors a truly unique chance to experience the local wildlife up close.
 There is no wi-fi, phone service or power outside of a couple of hours in the morning and a couple of hours around dinner time.
 This place is perfect for solo or couple travel.